Yann39/self-hosted/README.md

 When connecting from outside our network (from the internet), we need to know the **public IP address** of our router to connect.
 But as we are getting dynamically-assigned public IP addresses (via **DHCP**), we would need to update the configuration everytime the IP changes, which is very uncomfortable.

-Fortunately we can register a **dynamic host record** (DynDNS), and set it in our router configuration so that when the public IP address changes, a call is made to the DynDNS service provider to update the record.
+Fortunately we can register a **dynamic host record** (DynDNS), and configure it in our router configuration so that when the public IP address changes, a call is made to the
+DynDNS service provider to update the record.
 That way our network will always be reachable from the internet via the **DynDNS** record no matter the IP address.

-So simply register a **dynamic DNS** hostname from a free provider, for example **No-IP**, **DuckDNS**, etc. :
+So, simply register a **dynamic DNS** hostname from a provider (there are free ones), for example **No-IP**, **DuckDNS**, etc. :

 - hostname : `myddns.ddns.net`
 - IP / target : _internet box external IP_